-> Joe Biden - Former Vice-President of the United Sates
+Joe Biden - President-Elect of the United States

 Candor breeds trust.
 Giving feedback in a way that challenges people directly whilst showing that you care about them personally creates integrity and connection.
 It improves relationships, rather than threatening or destroying them.